Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Before You Buy: 3 Quick Money-Saving Checks

 - Check your local game store first, because typical discounts add up fast.
+Pre-orders on Armageddon will usually net the deepest markdowns.

-- Split with a friend whenever possible.
-These boxes are built for it.
+- Split with a friend whenever possible; these boxes are built for it.

 - Take the plunge into the 41st Millennium with the Ultimate Starter Set for Warhammer 40,000.